Privacy Policy

 • Version of the transmission protocol, amount of data transferred, message about successful retrieval (HTTP status code),

-• Request information such as language, type of content, content encoding, character sets,
+• Request information such as language, content type, content encoding, character sets,

 • IP address.

-The temporary processing of this data by the system is necessary to enable the provision of the website to the user’s device.
-To ensure functionality, stability and technical security, in particular to prevent attacks on our web server, we store this data for a short time.
+The temporary processing of this data by the system is necessary to enable the provision of the website to the user's terminal device.
+For reasons of ensuring functionality, stability and technical security, in particular to defend against attacks on our web server, we temporarily store this data.
 The website provider automatically collects and stores this information, which your browser automatically transmits to us, in server log files.
-After 30 days at the latest, the data is anonymized by shortening the IP address at domain level, so that it is no longer possible to establish a reference to the individual user.
-This data will not be merged with other data sources.
+After a maximum of 30 days, the data is anonymized by shortening the IP address to the domain level, so that it is no longer possible to establish a connection to the individual user.
+This data is not merged with other data sources.

-The basis for data processing is Art.
+The legal basis for data processing is Art.
 6 para.
-1 lit. b GDPR, which permits the processing of data to fulfill a contract or pre-contractual measures, as well as Art.
-6 Para.
+1 lit. b GDPR, which permits the processing of data for the performance of a contract or pre-contractual measures, and otherwise Art.
+6 para.
 1 lit. f GDPR, whereby our legitimate interest lies in ensuring the functionality, stability and security of the website.

 Data processing when contacting us

-If you contact us via contact form, email or via our social media channels (e.g. If you contact us (e.g. posts, comments or private messages), your details and communication content from the inquiry form, your email or direct message, including the contact details you provide there, will be used to process your inquiry.
-Providing this data is necessary to process and answer your request - without it, we cannot answer your request or can only answer it to a limited extent.
-The information may be stored in our customer relationship management system (CRM) HubSpot.
-If you contact us via our social media channels, we would like to point out that the respective social media provider also processes your information as part of its function as a telecommunications and platform service provider (see section “Online presence in social networks”).
-In this case, the terms and conditions, data protection notices and data processing guidelines of the respective social media platform operator also apply.
+If you contact us via contact form, email or our social media channels (e.g. When you contact us (via posts, comments or private messages), your information and communication content from the inquiry form, your email or direct message, including the contact details you provide there, will be used to process your request.
+Providing this data is necessary for processing and responding to your request - without it we cannot answer your request or can only do so to a limited extent.
+The information can be stored in our Customer Relationship Management (CRM) system HubSpot.
+When contacting us via our social media channels, please note that the respective social media provider also processes your information as part of its function as a telecommunications and platform service provider (see section "Online presence on social networks").
+Therefore, the terms and conditions, privacy notices and data processing guidelines of the respective social media platform operator also apply in this case.

-When you use the contact form, the data you submit will be processed by our service provider HubSpot Ireland Limited, 2nd Floor 30 North Wall Quay, Dublin 1, Ireland.
-HubSpot is an integrated software solution that we use to cover various aspects of our customer relationship management and online marketing.
-These include, among others: Email Marketing, Social Media Publishing & Reporting, Reporting, Contact Management (e.g. User Segmentation & CRM), Landing Pages and Contact Forms.
+When using the contact form, the data you submit will be processed by our service provider HubSpot Ireland Limited, 2nd Floor 30 North Wall Quay, Dublin 1, Ireland.
+HubSpot is an integrated software solution that allows us to cover various aspects of our customer relationship management and online marketing. & These include: email marketing, social media publishing, reporting, contact management (e.g. User segmentation & CRM), landing pages, and contact forms.
 Where necessary, we will obtain your consent for data processing via HubSpot.

-In addition, a link to Google Ads is created to track campaign success (see the section “Linking Google Ads to HubSpot”).
+Furthermore, a link is established with Google Ads to track campaign success (see section “Linking Google Ads with HubSpot”).

-When you access the contact form, device and usage data is also collected.
+When the contact form is accessed, device and usage data is also collected.
 This processed personal data serves to prevent misuse of the contact form and to ensure the security of our information technology systems.
 For this purpose, HubSpot uses Cloudflare from Cloudflare Inc., 101 Townsend St., San Francisco, CA 94107, USA.
-This checks whether the call actually comes from a human and prevents abusive activities, such as bots.
+This checks whether the request actually comes from a human and prevents abusive activities, such as those by bots.
 For this purpose, Cloudflare analyzes in particular the technical specifications of the end device.
-In addition, Cloudflare stores information on your device (in particular the cookies "__cfuvid" (session) and "__cf_bm" (30 minutes)).
+In addition, Cloudflare stores information on your device (in particular the cookies “__cfuvid” (session) and “__cf_bm” (30 minutes)).

-The legal basis for the use of Cloudflare is the necessity to carry out pre-contractual measures in accordance with Art.
-6 (1) (f) GDPR. b GDPR in the context of establishing contact and, in addition, our legitimate interest according to Art.
-6 (1) lit. f GDPR, to ensure the security and protection against misuse of the contact form.
-As part of processing by Cloudflare, data may be transferred to the USA.
+The legal basis for the use of Cloudflare is the necessity for carrying out pre-contractual measures pursuant to Art.
+6 para.
+1 lit. b GDPR in the context of contacting us and otherwise our legitimate interest pursuant to Art.
+6 para.
+1 lit. f GDPR, to ensure the security and protection against misuse of the contact form.
+Data may be transferred to the USA as part of the processing by Cloudflare.
 Cloudflare Inc. is certified under the EU-US Data Privacy Framework, which means that the transfer of personal data to the USA is based on the adequacy decision for the USA pursuant to Art.
 45 GDPR.

 Applications